-To edit an audio clip in CyberLink WaveEditor, do this:
+To edit an audio clip in CyberLink AudioDirector or WaveEditor, do this:

-- Select an audio or a video clip (with audio) on timeline and then click the Edit Audio button above the timeline.
-The CyberLink WaveEditor program opens. - Perform the edits on the audio clip as necessary.
-Please consult the help file in CyberLink WaveEditor for detailed information on editing audio in that program. - Once you finish editing the audio file in CyberLink WaveEditor, close the program, and then click Yes to save your changes and import your edited audio file into the timeline.
+- Select an audio or a video clip (with audio) on the timeline, click the Edit Audio button above the timeline, and then select AudioDirector or WaveEditor.
+The CyberLink AudioDirector/WaveEditor program opens. - 2.
+Perform the edits on the audio clip as necessary.
+Please consult the help file within the program directly for detailed information on editing audio. - 3.
+Once you finish editing the audio file in CyberLink AudioDirector/WaveEditor, exit the program, and then click Yes to save your changes and import your edited audio clip back into the timeline.

 Note: optional feature in CyberLink PowerDirector.
-Check the version table for detailed versioning information.
+Check the version table on our web site for detailed versioning information.